ericmjl/bayesian-measurement-paper/supplementary.md

 ## Bayesian Hierarchical Model

 With this data on hand, we now consider the Bayesian hierarchical model.
-While it is possible to use informative prior information on the data, we consider here the "worst case" scenario in which little to nothing is confidently known about the distribution of fold changes and errors for individual samples, except that they may be drawn from a common distribution that is likewise not well defined.
-Hence, priors are specified as uninformatively as possible.
+This model is an extension of the BEST model, in which more than one "treatment" is considered.

 We assume that the fold changes relative to blank are drawn from a uniform distribution from 10^-10^ to value `u` (+@eq:fold), essentially behaving as a flat positive-valued prior.
-The lower limit is set to some infinitesimally small value, allowing for uncertainty in the blank measurement.
+The lower limit is set to an infinitesimally small value, allowing for uncertainty in the blank measurement.
 In order to use the data to estimate the upper limit of detection, we place a positive real-valued Exponential prior on it +@eq:upper.

 $$ u \sim Exponential(\lambda=0.05) $$ {#eq:upper}